StrangeRanger/bash-style-guide/README.md

 ### Columns

-It's preferred that columns are 80 characters or less, though they should not exceed 100 characters in length unless it can't be helped.
-The only reason 80 characters should be exceeded is if it would negatively affect readability.
+It's preferred that columns are 88 characters or less.
+The only reason that the character limit should be exceeded is if it would negatively affect readability.

 ### Semicolons